Aalborg: Sport

 The city is home to Aalborg BK, established in 1885 and known as "AaB" for short.
-The club has won the Danish championship (Superliga) four times in recent years (1995, 1999, 2008, 2014).
+The club has won the Danish championship (Superliga) four times in recent years; 1995, 1999, 2008 and 2014.
 The team qualified for the group stages of the 1995–96 and 2008–09 UEFA Champions League seasons.
 Aalborg Chang is a Danish amateur association football club, previously known as FC Nordjylland.

 Aalborg is also known for the women's handball club Aalborg DH, and the men's handball club Aalborg Håndbold.
 Established in 2001 and 2011, respectively, they both play their games in the Gigantium.
 Rugby in Aalborg is represented by Aalborg RK Lynet (Lightning), established in 1964.
 The city also has the Aalborg Cricket Club, which is part of the Danish Cricket League.
 They were established in 2000 and have players from various nations.

 Aalborg Tennisklub is located along the Kastetvej road in the centre of Aalborg.
 About 10 km to the southwest of the city, near the hamlet of Restrup Enge, is Aalborg Golf Klub.
 Aalborg Golf Klub is the second oldest golf club in Denmark, and was originally established in 1908 in the eastern part of Aalborg.
 In 1929 it moved to Sohngaardsholm, but 30 years later the course had to again move because of developments with the university.
 The present course to the southwest of Aalborg was designed in 1968 by Graham Lockey and Commander John Harris as a 9-hole course, later expanded to 18 holes in 1976 and 27 in 2006.
 In 2010 the club hosted the European Girls Team Golf Championships.
 Another course, Ørnehoj Golfklub, is at the southeastern limits of the city, in the village of Gistrup.

-On 11 September 1977, Aalborg hosted the Final of the Long Track World Championship for Motorcycle speedway.
-The Final was won by Swedish rider Anders Michanek.
-He defeated West Germany's Hans Seigl and Denmark's own speedway hero Ole Olsen.
+On 11 September 1977, Aalborg hosted the Final of the Long Track World Championship for Motorcycle speedway, which was won by Swedish rider Anders Michanek.